SuXYIO/declmysys/docs/formats/files/packages.toml.md

 ## Behavior

-When executing packages, the manager command and element in `list` will be concated into a single command.
+When executing packages, the do command and element in `list` will be concated into a single command.

 For example, when using list representation, the Example will be translated to command `{"sudo", "apt", "install", "git", "neovim", "python=3.14"}` and `flatpak install io.gitlab.librewolf-community".